Traditional Pecan Pie

 1. Stir together flour and salt.
 Using a pastry blender, cut in shortening until pieces are pea-size.

-5. Rim pastry to 1/2 inch beyond edge of pie plate.
+5. Rim the pastry to 1/2 inch beyond the edge of the pie plate.
 Fold under extra pastry.
 Crimp edge as desired.
 Do not prick pastry.
 Or you can use a pre-made pie crust(I like Pillsbury refrigerated pie crust)

 Filling